UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Workstation-Setup.md

 ---
 </toc>
 > :speaking_head: In this page, you may find useful step-by-step instructions to set-up your workstation:

+# 0. Common

+## 0.1 Remote & Collaboration

+### 0.1.a AnyDesk : remote screen & remote VPN ssh

+- For details, see in https://anydesk.com/en

+### 0.1.b NoMachine : Local Network Remote Screen

+- We use this tool to access Jetson Orin without monitor with GUI
+- Best for local network
+- minimal computer resources needed

+### 0.1.c TeamViewers : remote screen only

+- Basic, but recommend AnyDesk over TeamViewers

+### 0.1.d Remote Desktop : remote screen

+- Worst in terms of performance
+- high cost on computer resources
+- Best for windows???

 # 1. Ubuntu